 Modern games have brought the power of play to many endeavors – from entertainment to education, art to activism, science to socialization, and more.
 At the MIT Game Lab, we explore the potential of play in all these realms, particularly as it is amplified by new technologies.
 Combining the inventiveness of MIT engineering and computer science, the pedagogy of the MIT Education Arcade, and the research and development of the Singapore-MIT GAMBIT Game Lab, the newly configured MIT Game Lab brings together scholars, creators, and technologists to teach, conduct research, and develop new approaches for applied game design and construction.

-Ranked by the Princeton Review as the #2 Game Design Program in North America, the MIT Game Lab maintains MIT’s role as a leader in the study, design, and development of games.
+Ranked as a top game design program in North America by the Princeton Review since 2009, the MIT Game Lab maintains MIT’s role as a leader in the study, design, and development of games.
 Moving forward, the Lab’s goal is to explore, educate, and engage the public by creating groundbreaking games, interactive online courses, and new applications to real world challenges.

 Uniting the resources and accomplishments of MIT’s Education Arcade and the Singapore-MIT GAMBIT Game Lab, the MIT Game Lab has a track record of developing games that demonstrate new research concepts and build on cutting-edge technology.
 The productivity and leadership of the Game Lab staff is demonstrated by its many accomplishments and its growing list of awards.

 The MIT Game Lab’s areas of research investigation include:

 - Developing games to demonstrate and conduct research

 The MIT Game Lab is actively seeking collaborators and partners to help us explore the potential of play.
 The MIT Game Lab is an award-winning design and prototyping lab and can connect active research with games to explore the limits of games in any domain.

 To work with the MIT Game Lab, contact Rik Eberhardt via email, email@example.com.